How to Succeed in Your Construction Insurance Claim

 Obviously, time is of the essence since the damage may be delaying progress on the project, and normally most insurance policies will not cover the impact of these delays.
 It’s important the insurer understands how critical it is for work on the project to continue and for repairs to be completed.

-3. Costs to be included in construction your construction insurance claim
+3. Costs to be included in the construction of your construction insurance claim

 Insurance Claims should include all of the costs associated with carrying out the repairs and making good damage including: